amr-hammoud/bin-tracker/README.md

 ### Bin Tracker is built using the following technologies

 1) MERN Stack using TypeScript for the web application
-	- ["React Library"](https://react.dev/) for the webapp frontend development.
+	- ["React Library"](https://react.dev/) for the web application frontend development.
 It is a robust JavaScript library for building reusable UI components.
 	- ["React Redux Library"](https://react-redux.js.org/) for state management.
 	- ["Express.js Framework"](https://expressjs.com/) on [Node.js](https://nodejs.org/en) runtime environment for the backend server.
 	- ["MongoDB"](https://www.mongodb.com/) for the database.
 It is an open source NoSQL database management system.